 A conformal coating is the most PCB protective coating option.
 There are several types, but they are generally cheap to apply and can be scaled with manufacturing.

-When choosing a coating, you should consider these properties:
+When choosing a conformal coating, you should consider these properties:

-Chemical resistance: This should be a top consideration if pesticides, salt water, or other corrosive chemicals might come in contact with your board.
+Chemical resistance: This should be a top consideration if pesticides, saltwater, or other corrosive chemicals might come in contact with your circuit board.
 Not all coatings will protect against all chemicals.

 Dielectric properties: The dielectric properties of some coatings can be both a good and bad thing.
 Insulation from the coating can give you more leeway in a design by reducing spacing.
-On the other hand, the dielectric properties of some coatings can leave you completely and utterly boned by changing the RF impedance matching that took weeks to optimize.
+On the other hand, the dielectric properties of some coatings can leave you completely out of luck by changing the RF impedance matching that took weeks to optimize.

 Ease of application: Who is applying the coating and how pretty do you want it?
 You can brush or paint the coating on, but this usually turns out to be a hot mess.
 I recommend spraying or dipping your boards.
 Alternatively, automated processes are more consistent in their application, though they’re much more expensive.